kuzzleio/koncorde/README.md

 In the following example, we'll listen to objects containing a `position` property, describing a geopoint.
 We want that geopoint to be 500 meters around a pre-defined starting position.

-This can be described by the following Kuzzle DSL filter:
+This can be described by the following Koncorde filter:

 ```json
 {